Hasnainali404/Todo-List/README.md

 * **Attention to detail:** Priority badges, hover effects, smooth interactions
 * **Code organization:** Component-based architecture with clear separation of concerns

-Consider adding screenshots or GIFs of the app in action to make your portfolio stand out.

 ---